LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch will display a number of hits and the content of 10 documents.
+Elasticsearch displays a number of hits and a sample of 10 search results by default.

 ![image](https://user-images.githubusercontent.com/60980933/105432767-8c216700-5c15-11eb-9ea2-ef74a3bc5f1b.png)